aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/extract-text-from-a-page/_index.md

 ---
 title: How to Extract OneNote Text from a Page – Aspose.Note Java
-linktitle: Extract Text from a Page in OneNote - Aspose.Note
+linktitle: Extract Text from a Page in OneNote - Aspise.Note
 second_title: Aspose.Note Java API
 description: Learn how to extract onenote text from a page and convert OneNote to text using Aspose.Note for Java.
 Step‑by‑step guide for reading .one file Java projects.
 weight: 16